 For many years I had the image of the Autosport cover in my mind.
 Along my journeys, that magazine and many others including negs/slides went AWOL, never to be seen again.

-Fast forward to a month ago, revving on full nostalgia, I somehow found the cover in a Google image search and then went on to eBay – found it and bought it immediately and it was delivered shortly after.
+Fast forward to a month ago, revving on full nostalgia, I somehow found that particular Autosport cover during a Google image search and then went on to eBay – found it and bought it immediately and it was delivered shortly after.

-Obviously, this tale popped then into my head…
+Obviously, this Autosport cover-story tale popped into my head…